Posted on behalf of Phillips Law Group on Jul 11, 2013 in Local

 The judge ordered Sparkletts to extend an offer of employment with full seniority credit in addition to reimbursing the man $31,464 in out-of-pocket medical expenses and $26,871 in back wages.

 This case certainly was a victory for the terminated employee, but without legal representation he may have lost everything.
 If you or a loved one has experienced termination or a violation of your employment rights, the victim may be entitled to compensation for medical expenses, lost wages, and more.
-Contact one of our workers compensation attorneys today to learn more about your legal rights.
+Contact one of our workers compensation attorneys in Phoenix, AZ today to learn more about your legal rights.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.